churlie-com/jekyll.churlie.com/_posts/2021-10-23-web-server.md

 * the server works with HTTP 2.0, not HTTP 1.1 => it's a modern server
 * the server has content security specifications like `content-security-policy` and `x-xss-protection`, again a sign that it's an up-to-date setup
 * the server type = GSE, which stands for `Google Servlet Engine`, an indication that the website is run by Google (as if you needed more proof)
+* the URL is a 301 permanent redirect to `https://mail.google.com/mail/`